TheAssassin7187/CodeSpace/log/log_4.md

 -------------------------------------------
 Previously, I have encountered a problem with installing phpLDAPadmin software and this time is mainly for solving the problem.

 After watching the video (https://www.youtube.com/watch?v=TPZdK5ViVpw), it seems that the security setting is not necessary to make phpLDAPadmin work.
 Therefore, I just by-pass this process and reinstall phpLDAPadmin.

+###Process I have done to follow the video
+ Before I following the video, I just do the following 3 commands to uninstall the software installed previously.
+  * `sudo apt-get purge slapd`
+  * `sudo apt-get purge ldap-utils`
+  * `sudo apt-get purge phpldapadmin`
+ Then, I start following the video.
+  * `sudo apt-get install slapd`, and set the password as if the previous one, **awe1829**.
+  * `sudo apt-get install ldap-utils`
+  * `sudo apt-get install phpldapadmin`
+  * Setting `Base` and `URI` the file `/etc/ldap/ldap.conf` like the following.

+    ```
+    BASE    dc=codespace,dc=com
+    URI     ldap://192.168.15.1
+    ```

+  * Then, I tried to access the page `http://192.168.15.1/phpldapadmin` from another computer in the same network but it seems not accessable.
+  * When I tried to restart my apache2 server by using `sudo service apache2 restart`, it gives me the error message like the previous one.

 But I still meet a problem during the installation and I finally posted my question on the repository of phpLDAPadmin, github.
 (Link: https://github.com/leenooks/phpLDAPadmin/issues/38)

 ###Details about the Error
 ````